 But if you don’t pay the premium, your cover may be cancelled.

 The insurance company may offer a grace period, but after a certain point of unpaid premiums your insurer can refuse to pay a claim/cancel your insurance.
-For example, if you’re a month behind with the payment, your policy could be cancelled without notice.

-2. Your leave your home unoccupied
+2. Your home is unoccupied

 If you’re planning an extended vacation, it’s worth letting the insurance company know.
 Leaving your home vacant for an extended period of time can void your insurance.
 The timespan you’re looking at is generally 60 days, after which your home is considered unoccupied and may not be covered.